 Leah Mullen (b.
-2000), is a composer, vocalist and Schreyer Honors Scholar currently pursuing a B.M. in Music Composition with minors in Vocal Performance and German at Penn State, where she studies with Dr. Baljinder Sekhon (composition) and Dr. Edward Christopher (voice).
-Leah is regularly inspired by music of various cultures.
-She plans on traveling while pursuing a career in composition, so her experiences of cultural music can continue to influence her work.
-Leah has experience writing both acoustic and electronic works.
-Some of her compositional output includes: The Hartford, 1894, for string quartet, Ritual, for fixed media playback, and Drift, for flute duo.
-Leah’s current compositional interests include: pitch systems, sounds and conceptualizations of nature, and timbre based composition.
+2000), is a composer, vocalist, and Schreyer Honors Scholar pursuing a B.M. in Music Composition and a minor in German at Penn State, where she studies with Dr. Baljinder Sekhon (composition) and Dr. Edward Christopher (voice).
+Leah has experience writing for a variety of instrumentations, including electronics.
+Some of Leah’s current compositional interests include: pitch systems, sounds and conceptualizations of nature, and timbre based composition.

 Awards & Achievements

 Leah has had her works performed in several states, such as Florida, North Carolina, Pennsylvania, and New York.
 This summer, Leah attended and interned at the 2020 Charlotte New Music Festival where she was commissioned to compose a piece for Duo Zonda.
 Most recently, Leah was selected as a finalist for the Sound Silence Thought International Call for Electronic and Electroacoustic works.
 Leah is currently working on a collaboration with the Penn State Dance studios, as her piece Ritual, for fixed media playback, was selected for choreography.